mgoetze06/adventofcode/README.md

 # adventofcode
-participate in advent of code on https://adventofcode.com/2021
+participation in advent of code on https://adventofcode.com/2021